 During 2021/22 the Council continued to experience COVID-19 specific financial pressures of £14.418 million (2020/21: £21.310 million), largely supported and offset through additional government funding.
-The Foreword by the Executive Director for Council resources provides an overview of the key financial results for 2021/22 as well as the current position and future outlook.
 The chart below indicates the financial pressures arising for specific service areas.

 In addition to its normal duties, the Council continued its role as agent in distributing various COVID-19 grants to businesses and individuals in East Lothian on behalf of the Scottish Government.
 The relevant £13.019 million (2020/21: £28.439 million) grant funding, and cost of grants awarded (see Note 11), is excluded from the Council's income and expenditure in the financial statements on the basis that the Scottish Government controlled the eligibility criteria for the distribution of those grants.
 It also has a 'nil' net effect on the Council's outturn reporting and reserves position.
 Non-recurring COVID-19 support funding of £9.476 million (2020/21: £19.899 million) was received from the Scottish Government as part of the General Revenue Grant.
 An analysis is provided in Note 36.
 Debtors related to government grant COVID-19 funding due to the Council are presented in Note 26.
 Liabilities related to COVID-19 grants are presented in Note 28.